Kichisaburō Nomura: Admiralty

-Diplomat
+Diplomacy

 After his retirement, Nomura was principal of the Gakushūin Peer's school from 1937 to 1939.
 He was appointed Foreign Minister of Japan from 1939 to 1940 in the cabinet of Nobuyuki Abe.

 On November 27, 1940, Nomura was sent as ambassador to the United States, replacing Kensuke Horinouchi, who had served since March 1939.
-Roosevelt, who as Assistant Secretary of the Navy knew Nomura back in his Washington DC years, welcomed the appointment of the fellow Navy man whom he liked as an honest man.
+Roosevelt, who as Assistant Secretary of the Navy knew Nomura back in his Washington, D.C. years, welcomed the appointment of the fellow Navy man whom he liked as an honest man.
 Throughout much of 1941, Nomura negotiated with United States Secretary of State Cordell Hull to prevent the war between Japan and the United States.
-Nomura attempted to resolve issues including the Japanese conflict with China, the Japanese occupation of French Indochina, and the US oil embargo against Japan.
+Nomura attempted to resolve issues including the Japanese conflict with China, the Japanese occupation of French Indochina, and the U.S. oil embargo against Japan.
 Nomura's repeated pleas to his superiors to offer the Americans meaningful concessions were rejected by his government, while Hull and his boss Roosevelt were far from yielding themselves.
 On November 15, 1941, Nomura was joined by a "special envoy" to Washington, Saburō Kurusu.

-The retired Admiral, and in fact the entire Japanese Foreign Office, was kept in the dark as to the Japanese Navy's impending attack upon Pearl Harbor.
+Nomura, and in fact the entire Japanese Foreign Office, was kept in the dark as to the Imperial Japanese Navy's impending attack upon Pearl Harbor.
 Nomura and Kurusu had to decode the radioed message of Japan's breaking off of the negotiations with the United States, which practically meant war.
+Tokyo failed to emphasize the importance of getting the message to Washington before the attack.
+The embassy had also refused to hire local typists to maintain secrecy.
 It was sent from Japan on Monday, December 8, Japan time, and received while the Washington embassy's technical support staff were still on their Sunday off.
-Nomura stated that was why he was unable to deliver the message until after the actual attack had taken place.
+The remaining staff on duty, unfamiliar with English and the embassy decryption methods, took longer than expected to decode the message and get it to Nomura, who stated it was for these reasons why he was unable to deliver the message until after the actual attack had taken place.

 In his memoirs, Hull credited Nomura for trying sincerely to prevent the war.
-While the Japanese Consulate struggled to decipher their own code, Washington had broken it and Hull knew how Nomura was being used by Tokyo as a convenient time-buying ploy.
-All in vain, but Nomura, who understood America and respected it, always hoped for the break through for peace and believed it was possible.
+While the Japanese consulate struggled to decipher their own code, Washington had broken it and Hull knew how Nomura was being used by Tokyo as a convenient time-buying ploy.
+All in vain, but Nomura, who understood the U.S. and respected it, always hoped for the breakthrough for peace and believed it was possible.

+After the beginning of the war with the U.S. the Japanese diplomats were interned in Homestead Resort in Hot Springs, Virginia and were later transferred to the Greenbrier Hotel in West Virginia.
+In the summer of 1942 they sailed to Portuguese East Africa, where they were exchanged with Americans arriving from Japan.